Lesson 6 of 7 - learn to parent (nurture) effectively

 Perspective

-The nurturing impact grandparents, aunts, and uncles an have on a young child depends on variables like these:
+The nurturing impact grandparents, aunts, and uncles have on a young child depends on variables like these:

 • how well grandparents can form healthy psychological bonds (poor > good)

-• grandparents' physical health (poor > fine)
+• grandparents' physical health (unstable/poor > stable/fine)

 • how spiritual or religious the seniors are (no faith > deep faith)